-On May 31, 2012, we entered into a conditional fee waiver agreement with our Advisers pursuant to which our Advisers have agreed to waive management and incentive fees for up to twelve months commencing on June 4, 2012, to the extent required to avoid distributions that are estimated to represent a return of capital for U.S. federal income tax purposes during such period.
+On May 31, 2012, we entered into a conditional fee waiver agreement with our Advisers pursuant to which, for a period from June 4, 2012 to June 3, 2013, our Advisers agreed to waive the base management fee and incentive fees to the extent that distributions declared and payable would represent a return of capital for U.S. federal income tax purposes.
 On March 26, 2013, we and our Advisers amended and restated the conditional fee waiver agreement to extend the fee waiver period through September 30, 2013.
+On May 14, 2013, we and our Advisers amended the amended and restated conditional fee waiver agreement to provide that the repayment of all waived fees will be made, if at all, within a period not to exceed three years from the date each respective waiver of fees is made.
+On June 28, 2013, we and our Advisers amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2013.
+On December 30, 2013 we and our Advisers amended the amended and restated conditional fee waiver agreement to extend the fee waiver period through December 31, 2014 with respect to the Adviser, but not with respect to the Sub-Adviser, whose waiver expired on December 31, 2013.
 In certain circumstances, we may determine that it is appropriate to reimburse our Advisers for fees waived under the conditional fee waiver agreement, as more fully described in the same.
 This management and incentive fee waiver arrangement is intended to support the reasonable alignment of our expenses with our income during the initial phase of our operations.